An active learning approach for improving the performance of equilibrium based chemical simulations: Appendix: Additional plots

 \subsection{Dolomite precipitation}

-Similarly to the previous case, the average and the standard deviation of the different statistical measures obtained from 10 replications of the initial set of points are shown in Figure \ref{fig:dolomite_RBF}) (resp.
-Figure \ref{fig:dolomite_Matern}) for the squared exponential covariance function (resp. the Matérn covariance with $\nu = 5/2$) and $3\leq t \leq 500$.
-We obtained similar conclusions as for the calcite precipitation case.
+Similarly to the previous case, the average and the standard deviation of the different statistical measures obtained from 10 replications of the initial set of points are shown in Figure \ref{fig:dolomite_RBF} for the squared exponential and the Matérn covariance functions defined in (\ref{eq:cov_gauss}) and (\ref{eq:cov_maternp}) for $3\leq t \leq 500$.
+We obtained similar conclusions as for the calcite precipitation case, see Figure \ref{fig:dolomite_sum_RBF}.

-Moreover, as previously, we can see from Figure \ref{fig:dolomite_sum_RBF} that when the mobile average $M_\ell$ and the ``ratio variance 10'' ($R_{10}$) criteria are used the estimation of $f_2$ is very accurate when only around 100 evaluations of $f_2$ are used instead of $10^5$.